IntersectMBO/cardano-node/README.md

 `./scripts/issue-genesis-utxo-expenditure.sh transaction_file`

+NB: This by default creates a transaction based on `configuration/defaults/liveview/config-0.yaml`

-This will run `scripts/genesis.sh` if you do not have a genesis file and will create a tx file with the name `transaction_file`.
+If you do not have a `genesis_file` you can run `scripts/genesis.sh` which will create an example `genesis_file` for you.
 The script `scripts/issue-genesis-utxo-expenditure.sh` has defaults for all the requirements of the `issue-genesis-utxo-expenditure` command.

 ### Submission